tesaguri/twitter-stream-rs/README.md

 If your application don't require explicit control over the raw JSON strings or underlying HTTP client, `egg-mode` may be a better choice.

-Note however that, as of this writing, the released version of `egg-mode` still uses `futures` v0.1.

 ## License

 This project is licensed under the MIT license ([LICENSE](LICENSE) or https://opensource.org/licenses/MIT) unless explicitly stated otherwise.